The Big Event! Offers on Paint, Flooring, Doors & more

 Planning and choosing your materials

-You can use a range of materials to create your panelling, whether you want to embrace the natural grain and knots of soft timber or use MDF boards for a cleaner but less natural approach.
+You can use a range of materials to create your panelling, whether you want to embrace the natural grain and knots of soft timber or use MDF sheets for a cleaner but less natural approach.

 You could use architraves and other mouldings for a more decorative option that suits both contemporary and traditional styles.